 nmap -sT 192.168.1.218

-If service is activated in targeted server then nmap show open STATE for port 5901.
+If service is activated in the targeted server then nmap shows open STATE for port 5901.

 Following nmap command will Queries a VNC server for its protocol version and supported security types.

 From given below image you can conclude that it has shown protocol version 3.8 and security type: VNC authentication 2.

 This module will test a VNC server on a range of machines and report successful logins.
 Currently, it supports RFB protocol version 3.3, 3.7, 3.8 and 4.001 using the VNC challenge-response authentication method.